The Power of Shipping APIs For eCommerce Stores & Marketplaces

 Shipping APIs eliminate these pain points altogether.
-They serve as an automation tool for all shipping processes, enabling you as the e-commerce company owner to tailor shipping capabilities to your business.
-They’re perfectly suited for standalone e-commerce stores, marketplaces, and platforms (e.g. Shopify) looking to offer their customers shipping flexibility, checkout customization, and complementary shipping functions (e.g. tracking notifications, packing slips, customs forms).
-Ideally, with a powerful shipping API a user needs to simply integrate, customize, and then leave it be.
+They serve as an automation tool for all shipping processes, enabling you as the eCommerce company owner to tailor shipping capabilities to your business.
+They’re perfectly suited for standalone eCommerce stores, marketplaces, and platforms (e.g. Shopify) looking to offer their customers shipping flexibility, checkout customization, and complimentary shipping functions (e.g. tracking notifications, packing slips, customs forms).
+Ideally, with a powerful shipping API, a user needs to simply integrate, customize, and then leave it be.
 No need to perform regular maintenance; the API and all the processes it activates run on their own, humming seamlessly in the background.

 The Top Functions of a Shipping API:

 The beauty of the solution is that it unifies all carriers’ API calls so that you can talk to all carriers in a standardized manner.
 Plug in your shipping carrier account credentials for multiple carriers via one tool and you’re all set to access rates and create labels in one smooth flow.
 For marketplaces, multi-carrier access allows them to be more open.

 2/ The integration process itself is much simpler.

 Unlike the documentation you’d need to muddle through to integrate directly with USPS, FedEx, UPS, etc., modern-day shipping APIs like Shippo provide comprehensive walk-throughs and developer-friendly documentation.
 Dev time is precious.
 Integrating a shipping API saves an engineering team an average of 2 to 3 weeks worth of initial work that it would take to integrate each shipping carrier individually.
 By comparison, it takes an average of just 2 days to integrate the Shippo API.

 3/ The API is a swiss-army knife of functionality that engineers can mold and leverage to suit their specific needs.